codelex-io/prep-course/exercises/02-mini-projects/01-snake/README.md

 ## Running Application

-To launch game open terminal and execute command: `npm start`, there will url, most likely `http://localhost:1234` so just open that in your browser.
+To launch the game open terminal and execute command: `npm start`, at the end of the process description you will find a URL, most likely `http://localhost:1234` so just open that in your browser.

 ## Game Rules

 - snake can move
-- snake grows by three cells when apple is ate
+- snake grows by three cells each time it eats an apple
 - on each level there are apples placed in random positions on the field
 - snake dies if it bumps into the wall or itself
 - no keypress for move is missed